khalid-hussain/shaheen/chap22.md

 The ones who were stopped from entering the room were in the courtyard, weeping and praying for their revered leader.

-There were seven wounds on Badr Bin Mughira's body.
+There were seven wounds on Badr bin Mughira's body.
 Even in this injured state he had pursued the fleeing enemy for several miles and had lost a lot of blood.

 The people were very anxiously waiting for Bashir Bin Hassan.
-Badr Bin Mughira asked for water after gaining consciousness for the fourth time.
+Badr bin Mughira asked for water after gaining consciousness for the fourth time.
 Mansoor personally supported him with his hand and assisted him in drinking water.
 After drinking a few drops of water, Badr said in a feeble voice, "Recite the Quran to